BennyChun/Concert-Management-System/README.md

 # CPSC304
-University of Britsh Columbia
+University of Britsh Columbiav \n
-CPSC 304 Project
+CPSC 304 Project \n
-Concert Management System.
+Concert Management System. \n
 A database application used to store and manipulate concert related data.